 Guided classroom practice in speaking Spanish designed to improve pronunciation and develop fluency while exploring Hispanic culture.
 Analysis of grammatical constructions through written work.
+This course is eligible for heritage speakers but not native speakers of Spanish.
 This course partially fulfills the global awareness and social responsibility outcome.
 Prerequisite: SPAN 104 or placement exam.